-EPA’s McCarthy on Flint lesson: Make drinking water rules ‘as tough as you can’
+EPA’s McCarthy: Make water rules ‘as tough as you can’

 Washington — The head of the U.S. Environmental Protection Agency said Monday despite the progress made in remedying the lead-contamination crisis in Flint, “it continues to be a very challenging situation.”